Edward Hindley (1858-1935)

 In the Doomsday Book compiled during the reign of William the Conqueror there is mention of a little town in Lancashire called Hind Lee (as in the deer and the direction in sailing).
 There were maybe about 200 inhabitants at that time.
 Over the years the spelling of the town was changed to Hindley and most of the original inhabitants took that name.
 The Hindley name is also Saxon in origin not Norman French, which means that Hind Lee was around way before William the Conqueror.

-But it seems the surname was originally associated with the town of Hindley in Lancashire which was bang on the ancient saltway running north from the heart of the Cheshire salt fields at Northwich through Great Budworth, Antrobus, Stretton, across the Mersey at Latchford, onto Warrington & Winwick, and directly to Hindley.
+So it seems the surname was originally associated with the town of Hindley in Lancashire which was bang on the ancient saltway running north from the heart of the Cheshire salt fields at Northwich through Great Budworth, Antrobus, Stretton, across the Mersey at Latchford, onto Warrington & Winwick, and directly to Hindley.
 The name of nearby Saltersgate appeared to cement the link between Hindley and Northwich salt.
 Many Hindleys must have travelled down this well worn route into Cheshire; later, no doubt, there were other routes but for sure some Hindleys settled in Antrobus and had children ...

 Edward Hindley learned about survival and the business of business from his father Peter (1811-1889).
 Peter was born in Antrobus near Warrington, part of the ancient parish of Great Budworth, and he inherited a successful shoemaking business in Barnton on the corner of Lydyett Lane and Runcorn Road ... things had prospered in Barnton ...